angelozdev/voting-app-backend/README.md

 ## Built with

-_Technologies used in the frontend.:_
+_Technologies used in the backend:_

 -  **Graphql**
 -  **Apollo Server**